Ubuntu: Install Worker

 Now that your Worker has been successfully created and is running, you can track its status on the Workers page.

 If you're having trouble installing Worker, please refer to our Worker troubleshooting guide.
-If the issue persists or you need further assistance, feel free to open a support ticket by logging into your IO.Net account and submitting a ticket!
+If the issue persists or you need further assistance, feel free to check our knowledge base for answers, and if you still need help, don’t hesitate to open a support ticket!

 Be aware that you will be installing a 20GB size container.
 This contains all the packages needed to serve AI/ML apps.
 Everything happens inside the container, nothing within the container can access your filesystem.